-The contributions of this work are as follows: \begin{itemize} \item We theoretically demonstrate that $\ell_1$-regularization can enhance the convergence rates of diffusion models to the order of $s^2/\error$, where $s \ll \Dim$, compared to the standard order of $\Dim^2/\error$ (Theorem~\ref{the:maindS}). \item We validate our theoretical findings through simulations on image datasets (Section~\ref{sec:sim} and Appendix). \item We additionally demonstrate that $\ell_1$-regularization can make sampling more balanced and avoid oversmoothing (Section~\ref{sec:fmnist}). \end{itemize}
+The contributions of this work are as follows: \begin{itemize} \item We theoretically demonstrate that $\ell_1$-regularization can enhance the convergence rates of diffusion models to the order of $s^2/\error$, where $s \ll \Dim$, compared to the standard order of $\Dim^2/\error$ (Theorem~\ref{the:maindS}). \item We demonstrate that $\ell_1$-regularization can improve sample complexity (Remark~\ref{rem:SC}). \item We validate our theoretical findings through simulations on image datasets (Section~\ref{sec:sim} and Appendix). \end{itemize}

 Thus, our research is a step forward in the whole field's journey of improving our understanding of diffusion models and of making diffusion modeling more efficient.

 \paragraph{Paper outline} Section~\ref{sec:disc-setting} introduces score matching and the discrete-time diffusion process.
 Section~\ref{Sec:main} presents our proposed estimator along with the main results (Theorem~\ref{the:maindS}).
 Section~\ref{sec:ThecRe} includes some technical results and Section~\ref{sec:ReWork} provides an overview of related work.
 We support our theoretical findings with numerical observations over image datasets in Section~\ref{sec:sim}.
 Finally, we conclude the paper in Section~\ref{sec:conc}.
 Additional simulations, technical results, and detailed proofs are provided in the Appendix.